Dr. Michael W. Best

 His research focuses on cognitive treatments for psychotic disorders and understanding the mechanisms for how these treatments improve people’s lives.
 Cognitive Behavioural Therapy (CBT) is an evidence-based therapy that focuses on how thoughts, emotions, and behaviours are interconnected and contribute to a person’s quality of life.
 Cognitive Remediation is a treatment to improve neurocognitive abilities such as attention, memory, and problem-solving with the ultimate goal of improving a person’s ability to engage in activities in everyday life.

-Sylvia is a first year MA student in the Clinical Psychology program.
+Sylvia is a doctoral student in the Clinical Psychology program.
 She completed a BSc in Psychology at the University of Alberta and an MSc in Neuroscience at the University of Calgary.

 Her research interests include neurocognition and functional recovery in schizophrenia-spectrum illness, treatment approaches in first-episode psychosis, and service user engagement in serious mental illness.